Stefan Anikewich, CYONY CLUB / Fordham Prep Freshmen Coach

 What it means to be part of TEAM CYONY:

 Keeping true to our parent organization's mission to serve "non-Catholic and Catholics alike", ALL are welcome and ENCOURAGED to become a member of the Catholic Youth Organization of New York (CYONY) Running Program as a team member or volunteer.
 Here you will find important information to assist in this decision making process.
 First, no previous experience in track and field is necessary for your child to join.
 You will find that this program is designed to encourage and inspire the beginner runner to the experienced youth athlete who is committed to taking the next level in training.
-Our NCAA and CYO coaches will ensure that EVERY team member has an equal opportunity to excel with the same level of direction REGARDLESS of skill or previous experience.
+Our CYO coaches will ensure that EVERY team member has an equal opportunity to excel with the same level of direction REGARDLESS of skill or previous experience.

 Weekly Training Program/Practice: